gatsbyjs/gatsby/docs/docs/ab-testing-with-google-analytics-and-netlify.md

 ## Checking your results on Google Analytics

 It takes some time for Google Analytics to record the results of the A/B test.
 Wait about half a day and then log into your Google Analytics account.
-Go to the navigation on the left-hand side of the page and select Behavior.
-From the submenu choose "Site Content", and from there select "All Pages".
+Go to the navigation on the left-hand side of the page and select "Behavior".
+From the submenu, choose "Site Content" and, from there, select "All Pages".

-On "All Page" you will see a line graph.
-Below the line graph on the left-hand side there is a "Secondary dimension" button.
+You should see a line graph under "All Pages".
+Below the line graph on the left-hand side, there is a "Secondary dimension" button.
 Select the "Secondary dimension" button and select "Custom Dimensions".
 Choose the custom dimension that you created earlier and you should see the names of the branches you created in Netlify.
 In this example, the `master` and `heading-variation` branches are displayed in the table.

 ![Check to see if custom dimension appears on Google Analytics platform](./images/checking-custom-dimension.gif)